qmtran/openstack-labs/devstack/lab-01/README.md

   0. `cd devstack`
   0. `cp samples/local.conf local.conf`
   0. `ip addr show dev eth0` and record your instance's internal IP address in the [Lab 0 table](../README.md)
   0. Edit the 'local.conf` file.
-Your file will have useful comments which are not replicated below.
+The sample config file will have useful comments which are not replicated below.

       `nano local.conf` or `vim local.conf`